ShaonMajumder/booking-platform-assessment/README.md

 ```

 Result:
-You have 10 million users, 20 services, and 1 admin user with email : admin@admin.com and password : 123456 .
+You have 1 million bookings, 20 services, and 1 admin user with email : admin@admin.com and password : 123456 .
 Note:
 You have to wait and monitor in docker container log to monitor the laravel-queue to get all the seeding operation done.